Apple continues to defy gravity as stock hits $600

-NEW YORK As Apple's stock leaps to successive highs, it is intriguing to look back every couple of weeks just to see how far the tech giant has come.
+NEW YORK As Apple's stock leaps to successive highs, it's intriguing to look back every couple of weeks just to see how far the tech giant has come.

 Shares of the iPad and iPhone maker eclipsed the $600 barrier for the first time on Thursday, only about a month after first topping $500.